Claus1/unigui/README.md

 content can be filled by any Gui element sequence for additional dialog functionality.

 ### Popup windows ###
-They are intended for non-blocking display of error messages and informing about some events, for example, incorrect user input and the completion of a long process on the server.
+They are intended for non-blocking displaying of error messages and informing about some events, for example, incorrect user input and the completion of a long process on the server.
 ```
 Info(info_message)
 Warning(warning_message)